Travis

 Travis CI's use of Bitbucket API Scopes

-When you sign in to Travis CI for the first time, we ask for permissions to access some of your data on Bitbucket.
+When you sign in to Travis CI for the first time, we ask for permission to access some of your data on Bitbucket.
 Read the Scopes for the Bitbucket Cloud REST API for general information about this, or pick an explanation of what data we need and why we need it.

-Travis CI for Open Source and Private Projects #
+Travis CI for Open-Source and Private Projects #

 On https://travis-ci.com, via our Bitbucket integration, we ask for the following permissions: